 - Why do you measure yourself and base your self-esteem with certain achievements/ sexual conquests?

-Here’s a catch 22: If you’re constantly wanting to better yourself, doesn’t that stem from the belief that you aren’t already good enough?
+Here’s a catch 22: if you’re constantly desiring to better yourself, doesn’t that stem from the belief that you aren’t already good enough?

 Psychotherapy can help you: